avalonv/reCBZ/README.md

     reCBZ --fmt webpll 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-To repack all files in the current directory (e.g. a series), use: (TODO/unavailable on Windows)
+To repack all files in the current directory (e.g. a series), use (TODO/unavailable on Windows):

-    reCBZ [options] ./*.cbz
+    reCBZ ./*.cbz

 Automatically repack all books on the 'Blame!' folder: